Adrodoc/claiming-heads/README.md

 An area can be claimed by placing a "claiming head" in the middle of it.
 Multi-owner claims are supported.
 Claiming heads can be created by command.

 ## Playing Instructions
-### How to Claim a Private Area?
+### How to Claim an Area?
-Any player can claim an area simply by placing a "claiming head" (this is a player skull) into the world.
+A player can claim any area simply by placing a "claiming head" (this is a player skull) into the center of that area.

 ### How to Get a Claiming Head?
 #### By Command